opendocsg/slw-judgments-backfill/2014_SGHC_192/report.md

 222    No submission was pressed on JC’s refusal to approve payment of the TSMP Fees and the Express Co Fees, and rightly so, because it was manifestly clear that her refusal to approve the two payments stemmed from her honest belief that the EGM had not been validly convened and consequently, TSMP was not properly appointed (see [50] above).

-223    The courts have been slow in interfering with commercial decisions of directors which have been made honestly even if they turn out, on hindsight, to be financially detrimental ( _Intraco Ltd v Multi-Pak Singapore Pte Ltd_ [1994] 3 SLR(R) 1064 at [30]).
+223    The courts have been slow in interfering with commercial decisions of directors which have been made honestly even if they turn out, on hindsight, to be financially detrimental ( _Intraco Ltd v Multi-Pak Singapore Pte Ltd_ <span class="citation">[1994] 3 SLR(R) 1064</span> at [30]).
 Part of the reason for this wide margin of deference is that “it is theoretically possible for a board of directors to make a decision which is commercially ludicrous and yet act perfectly honestly” (see _Walter Woon_ at para 8.36).

 224    As Lord Greene MR said in _In re Smith and Fawcett Ltd_ [1942] Ch 304 at 306 (which was cited with approval by the Court of Appeal in _Scintronix_ at [37]), directors “must exercise their discretion _bona fide_ in what they consider – not what a court may consider – is in the interests of the company”.
 What matters, therefore, is the directors’ intention, not the consequences of the directors’ decision, however detrimental.
 The consequences may, however, sometimes be a useful indicator of intention.